WayneBooth/loki-render/README.md

 ### Prerequisites

-This repo is mainly tested with OpenJDK version 8, but could work on other versions as well.
-It is tested mainly on Linux, but should also work on Windows and Mac as well.
+You should have either Oracle's JDK 8 or OpenJDK 8 installed.
+This project is mostly tested on Linux, but should also work on Windows and Mac as well.

 ### Installing